AgoraIO/Advanced-Video/Remote-Control/Remote-Control-Web/README.md

 ## How to build

-At first, this demo's code has 2 parts (the desktop and the website), which are the `wrc-desktop` and `wrc-website` folders in the current directory, so you need to build 2 projects.
-Second, this demo is base on `AgoraRTCSDK` and `AgoraRTMSDK`, so you need to manually update your `APPID` into the code before building the code.
+- wrc-desktop and wrc-website are two different projects and need to be built respectively.
+- you will need to manually update your APPID into the code before building the code.

 ### build wrc-website